 Incessant pen clicking.
 Lashing out when things go wrong.
 Lying.
 And other classroom behavior problems common among students with ADHD — solved.

-> Provide fidget toys.
+> Provide fidget toys for ADHD.

 > Discuss behavior in private.